 2. What are the steps for preparing an Annual Employer Tax Return?

-- Get the monthly payroll report, one-off payments and any other compensation data.
-The report shall cover January, or date of first hire, to December.
+- Get the monthly payroll report, one-off payments, and any other compensation data.
+The report shall cover January, or date of the first hire, to December.

 - Compare the total amount on PAYE tax receipts with the monthly tax calculation.
 Reconcile any difference.